 According to the calendar, spring is still several weeks away, but now is actually the perfect time to battle summer weeds.
 As you read this, thousands of tiny seeds are germinating under your beautiful lawn, preparing to sprout ugly weeds.
 Go on the offense with pre-emergent herbicides.
 If you act fast, you can stop the weeds before you ever see them.

-Sure, you can wait and kill a weed once it’s visible, but weeds grow exponentially.
-If you treat now, fewer weeds sprout, producing fewer seeds, and the cycle continues.
-With pre-emergents now and again in spring, you will have made a significant dent your lawn’s weed population come summer.
+Sure, you can wait and kill the weeds once they are visible, but weeds grow exponentially.
+After treatment, fewer weeds sprout, producing fewer seeds, and the cycle continues.
+With pre-emergents now and again in fall, you will make a significant dent your lawn’s weed population.

 When to Apply Pre-Emergent Herbicide

-To control weeds like annual bluegrass, henbit and common chickweed, the Unviersity of Georgia (UGA) Extension Service recommends applying pre-emergents when temperatures fall between 65° and 70°F at night.
+To control winter weeds like annual bluegrass, henbit and common chickweed, you will need to reapply in the fall when the mercury slips between 65° and 70°F at night.

 Pre-emergents are available in both spreadable granules and sprayable options.
 Both need to be applied evenly across the lawn to work effectively.
 Most homeowners find the granules easiest to apply, but if you opt for the sprayable type, be sure to read the instructions carefully and mix accurately.